otmanjai/DDNRS-ERSN/docs/source/installation/install.rst

 Obtaining the Source
 --------------------
-All Version5 source code is hosted on Merlin_ page.
+All Version5 source code is hosted on Merlin_.
 You can download the source code directly from Merlin_ page or, you can use **wget** to obtain the source code, run the following command::

      wget http://www.polymtl.ca/merlin/downloads/version5_v5.0.6.tgz